Tomashiwa/tinvio-frontend-case/README.md

 Access the live version [here](https://tinvio-frontend-case.herokuapp.com/) on Heroku

-(Please note that the load time maybe quite long if the Heroku's dyno is sleeping)
+(Please note that the load time maybe quite long due to Heroku's free-tier limitation)

 ## How to run after cloning?
 1. Open any terminal you are comfortable with, change your current directory to the root of the cloned repo (eg. C:\repos\tinvio-frontend-case\)